 Tell the SQL query FROM where you need the data

-There are, however, two cases, specific to Salesforce Marketing Cloud, that adds a twist.
+There are, however, two cases specific to Salesforce Marketing Cloud that adds a twist.
 System Data Views and Enterprise Data Extensions.

 System Data Views

 Salesforce Marketing Cloud is partially hiding the System Data Views Data Extensions that store tracking data.
 Think about Email Sent history, Opens and Clicks, Bounces and Complaints.
-You can find there tracking data for SMS and Social channels.
+You can find there the tracking data for SMS and Social channels.
 Also, more technical data points, like Jobs and Enterprise Attributes, are available in the System Data Views.
 You won't find them in the User Interface but can query them with the SQL.
 The difference related to those tables is in naming convention.
 When querying them, you must leverage

 Enterprise Data Extension

 Here the approach changes depending on where you run your Query.
 Shared Data Extensions and Synchronized Data Extensions are considered Enterprise and located on the Parent Business Unit level.
 It means that when you want to query them from the Parent, you need to write it the same way as for standard Data Extensions.